ansys/pyturbowizard/tts_documentation/ConfigFile.md

   - Available functions:
     - "numerics_defaults": Use Fluent default settings
     - **"numerics_bp_tn_2305" (default):**  Use turbo best practice settings from May 2023 in combination with Fluent default discretization-schemes
+    - "numerics_bp_tn_2305_lsq" : Use turbo best practice settings from May 2023, but usage of LSQ gradient discretization-scheme
     - "numerics_bp_all_2305": Use turbo best practice settings from May 2023, additionally set explicitly all discretization-schemes to second order
-    - "numerics_bp_tn_2304" : Use turbo best practice settings from April 2023, Usage of LSQ gradient discretization-schemes

 - "initialization":
   - Specify initialization settings
   - Available functions: